-For reference, an example description provided by BJA is shown on the next page.
-The key pieces of information noted above are highlighted in yellow.
+For reference, an example incident narrative provided by BJA is shown below.
+The key pieces of information noted above are highlighted in yellow, followed by a description of where each piece of key information should be filled in on the online DCRA reporting form in ISP Web Forms.

-Decedent Information: Manner of Death and Brief Circumstances
+Decedent Information: BJA Manner of Death and Brief Circumstances